PaulusPanthera/TeamShroom/README.md

 Commit and push to the main branch

-GitHub Pages is enabled (source: main / root /)
+GitHub Pages is enabled (source: main, root /)

 The site updates automatically